Having the right ecommerce marketing strategy for your business is critical to achieving what you want for your ecommerce business.

 In short, this means you come to be seen as a market leader or authoritative voice in your chosen subject matter by search engines.
 This will position your content well and, in turn, will hopefully drive the same sentiment with end users by giving them trust and confidence in your brand.

 It’s important to remember my aforementioned point with any content-based strategy.
 You have to make sure the content is optimized on the correct keywords and is semantically written to please search engine crawlers.

 Email & SMS campaigns have changed a lot in recent years.
-The rise of privacy policies (more on this below), and the advent of enhanced awareness of online privacy has made some consumers skeptical of joining mailing lists.
+The rise of privacy policies (more on this below) and the advent of enhanced awareness of online privacy have made some consumers skeptical of joining email lists.
 The good ol’ days (according to some) of the batch send and blast are thankfully well behind us.

 Most EMS or email marketing software will offer the ability to segment your target audience in a number of ways, meaning you can ensure you send the right type of information to the right people.
 This could be as simple as featuring the correct currency symbol and pricing within a multi-national campaign.